List of Hunter × Hunter characters: Kite

 Kite (カイト, Kaito) is the very first Hunter introduced in the story.
 A student of Ging Freecss, Gon's father, he traveled to Whale Island three years prior to the start of the series looking for leads in order to pass his final test, find Ging.
 After saving Gon from a foxbear, Kite revealed to him that his father is alive and the best Hunter there is, inspiring Gon to follow in his father's footsteps.
-After completing Greed Island Gon runs into Kite again, who, after finding Ging, is in the middle of a biological survey searching for new species in the country of Kakin.
+After completing Greed Island, Gon runs into Kite again by teleporting to the player named "NIGG", who, after finding Ging, is in the middle of a biological survey searching for new species in the country of Kakin.
 He is leading a team of young would-be Hunters named Banana Kavaro, Lin Koshi, Monta Yuras, Podungo Lapoy, Spinner Clow, and Stick Dinner.
 His Nen ability is Mad Clown: Crazy Slots (Maddo Piero: Kureijī Surotto) where a clown-head randomly chooses a number from 1 to 9 and summons respective weapons, which he can not put away until he uses.

 Kite is killed by Neferpitou and his body rebuilt into a manipulated puppet to train the Chimera Ants.
 He is captured by Knuckle and Shoot, with Gon vowing to save him and get revenge.
 It is later revealed that Meruem's twin sister found on the Queen's corpse is Kite reborn as a female Chimera Ant.
 Ging claims that Crazy Slots has a number that only comes up when Kite "really doesn't want to die" and suspects this is the reason he is "alive".
 While named Reina by Colt, Kite quickly matured while regaining the memories and personality of her former human male self and helps snap Gon out of his depression.
 Kite also forces Koala (コアラ, Koara), the koala-humanoid Chimera Ant hitman, to become her subordinate as penitence for the death of a girl whose physical appearance Kite has assumed as a Chimera Ant.
 Kite came in tenth place in the series' first popularity poll.